 leva® Frequently Asked Questions

-leva is a cutting-edge FDA cleared Pelvic Digital Health System that uses interactive visualization via Bluetooth® to a smartphone and real-time progress tracking to empower women to rehabilitate and strengthen weak pelvic floor muscles for the treatment of stress, mixed, and mild to moderate urgency urinary incontinence, without the risks of surgery or side-effects related to medication.
+leva is a cutting-edge FDA cleared Digital Therapeutic that uses interactive visualization via Bluetooth® to a smartphone and real-time progress tracking to empower women to rehabilitate and strengthen weak pelvic floor muscles for the treatment of stress, mixed, and mild to moderate urgency urinary incontinence, without the risks of surgery or side-effects related to medication.
 Before using leva, you should read the Instructions for Use (IFU), which contains valuable information and visuals to assist with your pelvic floor training.